ecmonsen/python-interview-solutions/README.md

 Example Python project with solutions to a few Python "interview-style" problems found on the internet.

+Keep in mind these are demonstrations of basic Python concepts that I might expect to code within an hour-long live technical screening.

+Check out `sum_to_n()` to see a demonstration of recursion and use of `yield`.

 Unit tests demonstrate the solutions.

+Object orientation examples in `gene_identifier.py`

 ## Style notes
 The project uses a vanilla Python project structure and Python standard unit tests.